javimosch/updateable-node-app/README.md

 4. Updates the config with the new path and date.
 5. Removes old versions, keeping only the last 5.
 6. Starts your app with the set command.

+## Persistent Folders

+This feature allows you to preserve specific folders across deployments and rollbacks.
+This is useful for preserving user-uploaded content, configuration files, or other data that should not be overwritten when deploying a new version.

+### Configuration

+You can configure persistent folders in two ways:

+1. **Environment Variable**: Set the `PERSISTENT_FOLDERS` environment variable to a comma-separated list of folder names (e.g., `uploads,data,config`).

+2. **UI Configuration**: In the web interface, under the "Configuration" section, there is an input field for "Persistent Folders".
+Enter a comma-separated list of folder names.
+The UI configuration takes precedence over the environment variable.

+### How It Works

+- **During Deployment/Rollback**:
+  1. Before deploying a new version or rolling back, the current version's persistent folders are backed up to a special directory: `/data/persistent`.
+  2. After the new version is deployed or the rollback is complete, the persistent folders are restored from `/data/persistent` to the new deployment directory.
+  3. If the new deployment package (zip file) contains any of the persistent folders, they are removed before restoring from the backup to avoid conflicts.

+- **Note**: The `/data/persistent` directory is created automatically and is not part of any deployment.
+It is solely used for storing the persistent folders during transitions.